 Get up and go of lambs at birth.

 Length and body type (including wool type).

 Any sheep not conforming to the highest standards are culled for meat.
-This means that in order to make both improvements in performance and practical traits we need between 250 and 300 flock replacements each year to maintain a flock of 750 adult ewes.
+This means that in order to maximise improvements in performance and practical traits we select 300 ewe lambs each year to maintain a flock of 750 adult ewes.
 This is how you make genetic progress.